c0bra/svelma/README.md

 ### SSR

-If you are doing server-side rendering with Sapper,  ou'll need to import the .svelte files directly so that your app can compile them, rather than importing from the compiled module.
+If you are doing server-side rendering with Sapper, you'll need to import the .svelte files directly so that your app can compile them, rather than importing from the compiled module.

 i.e.: